SOFIAObservatory/Recipes/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please Describe your problem in as little or as much detail as you would like.
+Please describe your problem in as little or as much detail as you would like.
 Examples of things to include are shown below.

 **Describe the bug**
 A clear and concise description of what the bug is.